mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

   </tr>
   </table>

 - **LU_PARAMS**, parameters table.
-Must be added to each LU schema even when it is not required for defining parameters on the LU whereby the LU_PARAM table only holds the ENTITY_ID and SOURCE_ENVIRONMENT fields.
+Must be added to each LU schema even when it is not required for defining parameters on the LU, whereby the LU_PARAM table only holds the ENTITY_ID and SOURCE_ENVIRONMENT fields.

   Click for more information about [TDM parameters handling](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md).